-1. The Arithmetic mean is not an ideal application when computing the performance of investment portfolios, particularly when it involves compounding, or reinvesting of dividends and earnings.
+The Arithmetic mean is not an ideal application when computing the performance of investment portfolios, particularly when it involves compounding, or reinvesting dividends and earnings.

-2. Not ideal to calculate present and future cash flows, which economic analysts use in making their estimates.
-Using arithmetic mean in the situation is sure to misleading numbers.
+Not ideal to calculate present and future cash flows, which economic analysts use in making their estimates.
+Using arithmetic means in the situation is sure to mislead numbers.

 Solution: Marks obtained by Maria in 5 Test Subjects are:

 Thus, Mean = Total Marks / Number of subjects

 Total Marks = 40 + 73 + 68 + 50 + 54 = 285